Kanabee/StockTrend/README.md

 1. **Features are scale-invariant ratios, not raw price levels.**
 2. **The train/test split is chronological, never random.**
-3. **Model accuracy is always reported against a majority-class baseline.**
+3. **Model accuracy is always reported against a baseline — and against a second, stricter one that survives a change of market regime.**
 4. **The output is a probability, not just a binary label.**
 5. **Threshold analysis asks the real question:** is there a subset of days where the signal is strong enough to be worth acting on?